A Buy Here Pay Here dealer is going to be your last resort if every other option for financing a car purchase is closed to you.

 Cases such as very low or even no credit score at all as well as a spotty credit history could make your loan application turned down by such institutions.

-When this happens, a BHPH dealer is going to be your best choice.
+When this happens, a BHPH dealer is going to be your best choice for a bad credit car loan and help you out from poor credit situation.

 What is Buy Here Pay Here?